googleapis/google-cloud-node/README.md

 ### Elsewhere

-If you are not running it on a Google Compute Engine VM, you need a Google Developers service account.
+If you are not running this client on Google Compute Engine, you need a Google Developers service account.
 To create a service account:

 * Visit the [Google Developers Console](https://console.developers.google.com/project).
 * Create a new project or click on an existing project.